Abdullah-coder2013/Quran/README.md

 This is a website of reading the Quran.

+## Contribute

+If you want to support, please star/fork this repo!

+## Issues

+If you find an issue/feature request please report it

 ## Possible with the help 😁 of:

 - Alquran API: for generating the page models